 One privilege that I had was the ability to volunteer as a research assistant.
 As the P.I. of the lab, I have the power to make sure those without this privilege are able to get research experience.
 The Sarnecka Cognitive Development Lab (where I was a graduate student) had an NSF REU (Research Experiences for Undergraduates) supplement grant to pay Spanish speaking Latinx students as research assistants.
 During graduate school, I mentored around 10-12 undergraduate research assistants per year, roughly half of whom were Latinx students.
 When the REU expired, I prioritized obtaining funding through campus-specific means.
 Twelve of my research assistants (8 were Latina/Chicana-American, one was an international student from Brazil, and one was gender nonconforming) received UROP (Undergraduate research opportunity program) and SURP (Summer Undergraduate research program) awards totaling around $12,000.
 These programs gave students summer stipends to work as research assistants, and money during the school year for materials to conduct independent research projects.
 As a postdoctoral scholar, I have continued to prioritize paying research assistants, most of my research assistants have obtained funding through MIT and Harvard specific resources.

 When hiring research assistants and when recruiting Ph.D. students, I will continue to hire those who face structural barriers in academia including first-generation students, BIPOC students, gender non-conforming students, and those who have fewer financial resources.
 I will make contact and support campus-specific groups such as Black Student Unions, De Colores, etc. I will also utilize outside resources such as SPARK (https://scied.ucar.edu/soars/sparks) to recruit for positions in my lab, as well as historically Black colleges.
-I also hope to join or start programs where labs can partner with local community colleges to give research experience to students.
-I look forward to getting involved in existing outreach programs or starting new ones, that target local high schools and elementary schools in efforts to expose students (specifically BIPOC and low-income students) early on.
+I also hope to join or start programs where labs can partner with local community colleges to give research experience to students at community college who seek to do so.

 Hiring BIPOC, first-generation, and economically disadvantaged research assistants is a good first step.
 But it is not enough.
-It is a privilege to feel welcome and comfortable in academic spaces.
+Creating a welcoming space for everyone takes work.
 As the P.I. of the lab, I have the power to shape the culture to make it a welcoming and empowering space (as opposed to asking underrepresented students to change themselves to ‘fit in’).
 My goal is to create a lab that is a community in which the members are directly involved in decisions that affect them.
-One way I plan to do this is to have a lab handbook that gets modified and updated yearly in a collaborative process.
-As a start, this handbook will have sections that include ground rules for communication, how to handle conflicts and unacceptable behaviors.
-I will include contact information for the Ombuds Services to provide outside resources when conflicts of interest arise.
+Emulating the saxlab, one way I plan to do this is to have a lab handbook that gets modified and updated yearly in a collaborative process.
+As a start, this handbook will have sections that include ground rules for communication, how to handle conflicts, and will outline unacceptable behaviors.
 As a political organizer for immigrant and worker rights, I was on the committee which wrote our bylaws and our harassment policy.
-I also served on Harvard Psychology’s Department Climate Committee for one semester.
+I also served on Harvard Psychology’s Department Climate Committee for one semester and as a liaison for the saxelab for community of practice.
 In both cases, the committees asked for input from the communities that would be affected by these policies.
-As a faculty member, I hope to join the Psychology department’s community and cohesion committee to learn about the work they have already started and build onto it.
+As a faculty member I will continue this work.

 Another way I plan to establish a sense of community is to utilize scaffolded mentoring, in which the P.I. mentors everyone, but postdocs mentor graduate students and undergraduates, graduate students mentor undergraduates, and more senior undergraduates’ mentor new research assistants in the lab.
 In lab meetings, researchers at all levels will share their day to day activities and challenges (e.g. grants; schoolwork, etc, experimental design, rejections).
-In the Sarnecka Lab, I experienced how useful it can be when higher-ranking individuals share struggles and challenges.
-The undergraduate research assistants obtained meta-knowledge about academia as well as felt they were included in a community.
-Oftentimes seeing the graduate students and postdocs open up about their struggles in academia led research assistants to open up about their struggles in courses.
-This led to study-groups (e.g. for the GRE) between research assistants and peer support.
-Several of our first-generation Latina research assistants shared that the lab was a place where they made lasting friendships, felt at home on campus, and could ask questions about otherwise opaque parts of academia.
+I have experienced how useful it can be when higher-ranking individuals share struggles and challenges.
+This allows scholars of all levels to obtain meta-knowledge about academia and it adds to a feeling of community.
+For example, hearing about graduate students and postdocs own struggles in academia has led research assistants to open up about their struggles in courses.
+This led to study groups (e.g. for the GRE) between research assistants and peer support.
+Several of the first-generation Latina research assistants in the Sarnecka Lab shared that the lab was a place where they made lasting friendships, felt at home on campus, and could ask questions about otherwise opaque parts of academia.
 I currently emulate this model with my mentees at MIT and Harvard.
 I lead and organize two small discussion groups of research assistants.
 In these discussion groups, mentors answer questions about hidden curriculum, talk about scientific papers, and have had several discussions about diversity and inclusion, including discussions about specific barriers that mentees of different backgrounds face.

 To keep myself accountable, I will also provide ample opportunities for feedback.
 As a graduate student and postdoc, I have made clear to my mentees that I am learning to be a better mentor, and that their feedback is essential in this process.